 Description

 By using this command instead of Generic SIM Access +CSIM TE application has easier but more limited access to the SIM database.
-Set command transmits to the MT the SIM <command> and its required parameters.
+Execution command transmits to the MT the SIM <command> and its required parameters.
 If a SIM installed in the currently selected card slot, the MT handles internally all SIM-MT interface locking and file selection routines.
 As response to the command, MT sends the actual SIM information parameters and response data.
 MT error result code +CME ERROR may be returned when the command cannot be passed to the SIM, but failure in the execution of the command in the SIM is reported in <sw1> and <sw2> parameters.
 Refer clause 9.2 for possible <err> values.

 Coordination of command requests to SIM and the ones issued by GSM/UMTS application inside the MT is implementation dependent.
 However the TE should be aware of the precedence of the GSM/UMTS application commands to the TE commands.